marlonmikami/CRTBR/README.md

 ### CRU

 [CRU](https://custom-resolution-utility.en.lo4d.com/windows) allows you to create custom resolutions.
-We'll use that to add a 1920x240 resolution.
+We'll use that to add a 1920x240 resolution, with a 120Hz refresh rate.

 Just input these values into CRU, run restart64.exe and that's it.